samirthanedar/samirthanedar.github.io/_posts/2020-07-10-Recommending-Politicians-from-Twitter.md

 > ...the elected officials who matter most in reforming police departments and the criminal justice system work at the state and local levels

 Arguably this is the same for most issues that we care about.
 For instance, if you don’t like how Covid-19 was handled, part of the blame may be on your local officials.
-Because of this, for my passion project at Metis I decided to build a recommendation engine that would recommend local politicians to vote for in your Bay Area county.
+Because of this, for my passion project at Metis I decided to build a recommendation engine that would recommend local politicians you should vote for in your Bay Area county.
 At the very least, I wanted to help myself be a more informed local voter!

 ### Data Collection